 They are two very similar treatments, in that they both belong to a family of drugs known as 5-alpha reductase inhibitors, or 5-ARIs that prevent your body from producing dihydrotestosterone, or DHT.

-However, if you’re just starting your hair loss journey, it can be hard to know which treatment is most appropriate for your needs.
+However, if you’re just starting your hair loss journey, it can be hard to know which hair loss products work — and which is most appropriate for your needs.

 In this article, we’ll take you through everything you may need to know about Dutasteride vs Finasteride so that you can make a final decision on which one you will start to take.